kelly mcdonald

 2024 - 20th Julia Margaret Cameron Award for Women Photographers / Group exhibition, Fotonostrum, Barcelona

 2023 - Luck!
-Chance! / fundraising exhibition, Ottawa Arts Council, Ottawa
+Chance! / Fundraising exhibition, Ottawa Arts Council, Ottawa

 2023 - Florere / Solo exhibition, Little Sisterz, Spencerville